-ACTION: Proposed rule; 12-month finding.
+ACTION: Final rule.

-SUMMARY: We, the U.S. Fish and Wildlife Service (Service), propose to list as endangered the military macaw (Ara militaris) and the great green macaw (Ara ambiguus) under the Endangered Species Act of 1973, as amended (ESA).
-We are taking this action in response to a petition to list these parrot species as endangered or threatened under the ESA.
-This document also serves as the completion of the status review and as the 12-month finding.
-We seek information from the public on the proposed listing for these species.
+SUMMARY: We, the U.S. Fish and Wildlife Service (Service), are listing the military macaw (Ara militaris) and the great green macaw (Ara ambiguus) as endangered under the Endangered Species Act of 1973, as amended (ESA).
+These species are both endemic to Central and South America.
+Despite conservation efforts, these species' populations are in decline, primarily due to habitat loss, fragmentation, and degradation; small population size; poaching; and regulatory mechanisms that are inadequate to ameliorate these threats throughout their ranges.